 Commercial motor vehicles (CMV) are unique to the specifications of their manufacturers.
-However, there is a standard set of instruments and gauges you can expect to find on all semi trucks:
+However, you can expect to find a standard set of instruments and gauges on all semi trucks.

-The voltmeter displays the charge condition of the battery.
-There are three areas on the volt battery display to show its status:
+Voltmeter: The voltmeter displays the charge condition of the battery.
+Three areas on the volt battery display show its status:

 - The first red area shows if the battery is undercharged.

 - The middle green area shows if the battery is normal.

 - The right-hand red area shows an overcharge condition.